WELCOME TO BEAUFORT ACADEMY LOWER SCHOOL

-- Social Studies: The Lower School social studies focus is on personal, social, and civic responsibilities in society.
-Through the study of periods of time and historical figures, students are able to learn about government and economics, geography, climate, and cultures.
+- Social Studies: The Lower School social studies program focuses on personal, social, and civic responsibilities in society.
+Through the study of periods of time and historical figures, students are able to learn about government and economics, geography, climate,diversity and cultures.
 Social studies is also introduced through holidays and celebrations during the calendar year.
-South Carolina history is the focus of third grade studies.
-US History is the main focus for fourth graders.

-- Library & Media Skills: The Beaufort Academy library program for the lower school is a fixed- schedule weekly class covering three different content areas: literature appreciation, library orientation, and information finding and synthesizing.
-The goal of the Media Skills program is to develop life-long learners – students who are independent users of information for both enjoyment and academic purposes.
+- Library: The Beaufort Academy library program for the Lower School is a fixed- schedule weekly class covering three different content areas: literature appreciation, library orientation, and information finding and synthesizing.
+Students have the opportunity to check out a variety of age appropriate books.

 - Physical Education: The Physical Education program at Beaufort Academy follows the standards that are directed by the National Association for Sport and Physical Education.
 The students are encouraged to exhibit a physically active lifestyle and maintain a health-enhancing level of physical fitness.
 Throughout the program the students are taught to understand that physical activity provides opportunities for enjoyment, challenge, self-expression, and social interaction.
 The students are introduced to a variety of sports and encouraged to participate in extracurricular activities that involve physical fitness.
 The goal of the Physical Education program is to encourage students to enjoy a healthy lifestyle that includes regular physical activity.

-- Visual Arts: The Beaufort Academy Lower School art program is a creative process that allows for choice, exploration, and imaginative expression in a pleasant, supportive atmosphere.
+- Art: The Beaufort Academy Lower School art program is a creative process that allows for choice, exploration, and imaginative expression in a pleasant, supportive atmosphere.
 Students are encouraged to make a personal statement through their art.
 Students are taught a variety of media, tools and techniques.
 The art teacher and the classroom teacher work together to create art that relates to what is being studied in the classroom.